Set up Log Observer Connect for Splunk Cloud Platform 🔗

 Submit a support ticket 🔗

-If you were not able to run the script in step 3d in the preceeding section, you may submit a support ticket from your Splunk Cloud Platform instance to do this on your behalf.
+If you were not able to independently secure a connection to your Splunk Cloud Platform instance in step 8 in the previous section, you may submit a support ticket from your Splunk Cloud Platform instance to do this on your behalf.
 Submit a ticket to Splunk Support to configure your Splunk Cloud Platform instance’s IP allow list.
 Configuring your allow list properly opens your Splunk Cloud Platform instance management port to Log Observer Connect, which can then search your Splunk Cloud Platform instance log data.
 After Splunk Support prepares your Splunk Cloud Platform instance, you can securely create a connection to Log Observer Connect.

 To submit a support ticket, follow these steps: